Ground crew: Aerosol and vapor exposure

+Prevention and control methods

+In terms of mitigating exposures to the various chemicals used by airport ground crew, workplaces may utilize NIOSH's hierarchy of controls, which establishes the most to least effective actions to take to control workplace hazards.
+While the most effective action taken to control chemical hazards is to eliminate the hazard entirely, it may not be realistic to entirely eliminate the use of certain jet fuels and other chemicals used in the aviation industry, as they are widely used and readily available.

+Therefore, reducing exposures to chemicals for ground crew may rely more on actions such as engineering controls or personal protective equipment (PPE), which can include wearing chemical-resistant PPE such as eyewear, footwear, gloves, and clothes, or installing adequate ventilation in enclosed working spaces such as maintenance hangars to improve air flow and supply when working with certain chemicals.

-Physical hazards
+Physical hazards of ground crew

 Airport ground crew covers a wide variety of tasks, from baggage carrying, to refueling, to food restocking, to docking and guiding planes in taxi, to managing jet bridges and cleaning the interior of planes.
 The responsibilities of ground crew can cause a wide variety of work-related musculoskeletal disorders, or WMSDs.
-Ground crew WMSDs account for a large portion of Washington state’s WMSDs, and resulted in 870 cases between 2018 and 2022.
-This is a rate 10 times the state average for all other fields.
+Ground crew WMSDs account for a large portion of Washington state's WMSDs, and resulted in 870 cases between 2018 and 2022.
+The rate for work-related musculoskeletal disorders among ground crew is 10 times the rate of the state average for WMSDs across all occupational fields in the state.

 Musculoskeletal hazards

 Injuries in this field most often happen due to overexertion and repetitive movement.
 Regular lifting of heavy baggage using the same muscles can result in muscle strain, joint and tendon damage, carpal tunnel syndrome, dislocations, and rheumatism in the back.
 Ground crew are expected to bend down, crawl, twist into tight spaces, and stand for long periods of time.

 Physical and environmental hazards

-In addition to musculoskeletal hazards, there are a variety of physical and environmental hazards.
+There are a variety of physical and environmental hazards.
 Burn injuries can occur due to exposure to heat and electrical sources.
 Moving parts throughout the tarmac can cause tripping hazards.
 Unsecured equipment can come loose and cause crush injuries to ground crew.
 Weather heat can pose a risk to heat stroke, sunburn, and dehydration.
 Freezing temperatures in the winter months may increase slipping hazards and frostbite.